2020 Graduate Award Recipients

 Wendi Michelle Sykes, of Vacaville, California, completed a Bachelor of Science in Health Sciences in February 2020, cum laude, with a 3.63 GPA.
 She is a medical technician in the U.S. Air Force.

 During the time Sykes was pursuing her degree, she was deployed, lost loved ones, moved countries, changed schools five times, and encountered many personal burdens.
 She also spent time on special duty as an accredited diplomat oversees.
 However, despite the hardships, she was determined to finish her degree.
 She says, “I was able to accomplish my academic goals without sacrificing the quality of my work despite the mounting hardships I faced.”

-In addition to her bachelor’s from Excelsior College, Sykes earned an Associate of Applied Science in Allied Health Science in 2012 and an Associate of Applied Science in Business Management in 2017, both from the Community College of the Air Force.
+In addition to her bachelor’s from Excelsior University, Sykes earned an Associate of Applied Science in Allied Health Science in 2012 and an Associate of Applied Science in Business Management in 2017, both from the Community College of the Air Force.